Neurodiversity News | July 2026

 December 2025 Neurodiversity Newsletter Issue #3 The December 2025 Neurodiversity Newsletter (Issue No. 3) is presented as a warm, informative roundup that celebrates, supports, and empowers neurodivergent adults and their communities.
 It brings together lived-experience stories, practical strategies, assessment guidance, and professional learning opportunities focused on ADHD, autism, and neuro-affirming care.
 Please click this button to find the PDF of the latest issue READ THE LATEST ISSUE Welcome and overall focus In this issue, readers are invited to reflect on how sleep, movement, sensory regulation, and community shape everyday life for neurodivergent adults.
 The publication highlights offerings from the Adult ADHD Centre, Adult Autism Centre, ADHD Training Academy, and the Bold Education Skills Treatment (BEST) Program, emphasizing collaboration across these services.
 “Tired But Wired” – ADHD and sleep The first featured story, “Tired But Wired” by Marlee Boyle (BSc, RRT, CCSH), examines the complex relationship between ADHD and sleep.
 It explains how sleep deprivation can intensify difficulties with attention, working memory, and emotional regulation in people with ADHD, creating a cycle of exhaustion and worsening symptoms.
 The article introduces two key processes: sleep pressure (Process S), which builds the longer someone is awake, and the circadian rhythm (Process C), the 24‑hour internal clock.
 Many adults with ADHD experience delayed circadian rhythms and feel most alert late at night, which often leads to racing thoughts at bedtime and mornings that begin already fatigued.
 Everyday factors such as stimulant medications, caffeine, daytime napping, and sleeping in are described as influences that can disrupt sleep pressure and delay sleep onset, but the story also notes that targeted treatment and education can help break this cycle.
 “Singing and Dancing” – regulation through movement The second featured story, “Singing and Dancing” by Andrea Dasilva (MEd, RCC), offers a hopeful perspective on emotional regulation during a busy time of year.
 It explores how singing and dancing can bridge the gap between seasonal overwhelm and moments of calm.
 Andrea describes how music and movement support emotional regulation, attention, concentration, and social bonding, with or without spoken language.
 Whether neurodivergent or neurotypical, readers are encouraged to see singing and dancing as accessible tools that help release stored emotions, ease tension, and clear mental “fog,” not just as holiday traditions but as year-round supports for busy brains.
 Navigating sensory overload during the holidays Another major feature, “Navigating Sensory Overload During the Holidays: Practical Tips,” focuses on the reality that festive environments can quickly become overwhelming for autistic, ADHD, highly sensitive, or anxious adults.
 It acknowledges the impact of bright lights, loud gatherings, strong scents, unpredictable schedules, and increased social expectations.
 The piece offers practical strategies such as: Further suggestions include protecting “anchor routines” like sleep, meals, and downtime, bringing a personalized sensory toolkit (for example, headphones, sunglasses, fidgets, or portable deep‑pressure items), and treating breaks as a deliberate regulation strategy.
 The article closes with guidance for sensory‑friendly hosting, such as softer lighting, moderate sound levels, quiet spaces, and seating options away from crowds, to help neurodivergent guests participate more comfortably.
 Adult Autism Centre – what to expect from an autism assessment The Adult Autism Centre section provides a step‑by‑step overview for adults considering an autism assessment.
 It breaks the process into four key steps: defining goals, gathering information, attending an interview, and receiving a written assessment report.
 Readers learn that the first stage involves clarifying what they hope to gain from an assessment, such as self-understanding, accommodations, or direction for future supports.
 The next step includes completing an Autism Assessment Tool that covers childhood history, health background, family context, and lived social experiences, sometimes with help from a partner, friend, or family member.
 The clinical interview then explores current functioning and past experiences in a collaborative, non‑judgmental environment, and the final report summarizes the discussion, offers a diagnosis when appropriate, and outlines recommendations and accommodations.
 The section notes that a high proportion of individuals with ADHD also meet criteria for Autism Spectrum Disorder and explains how overlapping traits, such as challenges with social cues and sensory sensitivities, can complicate self-understanding.
 The Adult Autism Centre emphasizes timely, more affordable assessments for adults in Canada, including a Parhar Compassion Program for those who qualify, and underlines that a diagnosis can support self‑acceptance, advocacy, and access to supports and accommodations.
 BEST Program – community for adults with ADHD The Bold Education Skills Treatment (BEST) Program is introduced as a way for adults with ADHD to begin 2026 feeling more connected and supported.
 It addresses the reality that many neurodivergent adults feel isolated or misunderstood and positions BEST as a welcoming, judgment‑free community.
 BEST is delivered entirely online and offers two monthly webinars on topics such as sleep, medication, impulse control, organization, and focus.
 Sessions are led by Dr. Gurdeep Parhar along with guest experts who address related areas like financial well‑being, nutrition, and everyday organization.
 In addition to structured learning, the program gives members opportunities to connect with each other, share experiences, and offer mutual support.
 Many participants report that meeting others who truly understand ADHD makes the condition feel less isolating and more manageable.
 ADHD Training Academy and ADHD‑CEPP certification For professionals, the newsletter highlights the ADHD Training Academy and its ADHD‑Certified Expert Practicing Professional (ADHD‑CEPP™) program.
 This section explains that ADHD affects approximately 1 in 20 adults in Canada and that stigma and misinformation can create barriers in workplaces, educational settings, and healthcare.
 The ADHD‑CEPP program is designed for a wide range of professionals—including educators, healthcare providers, social workers, human resources teams, and those in communications or marketing—who support neurodivergent adults.
 It consists of 12 online modules covering key aspects of ADHD, such as medication, sleep, and co‑existing conditions, each followed by an examination.
 After successfully completing all modules, learners can apply for the ADHD‑CEPP designation, which signals expertise and commitment to creating more inclusive, supportive environments.
 A time‑limited New Year promotion reduces tuition from the regular fee to a significantly lower rate for the first group of learners who enroll before the end of December 2025.
 December 2025

-The November 2025 issue of Neurodiversity News is packed with impactful stories, resources, and events for the ADHD and autism communities, offering essential support and expert-led learning opportunities for neurodivergent adults and allies.
-A Focus on Empowerment and Community This second edition opens with an editorial from Andrea Dasilva, who highlights a central theme: celebrating neurodiversity and fostering inclusion.
+November 2026 Neurodiversity Newsletter Issue #1 The November 2025 issue of Neurodiversity News is packed with impactful stories, resources, and events for the ADHD and autism communities, offering essential support and expert-led learning opportunities for neurodivergent adults and allies.
+Please click this button to find the PDF of the latest issue READ THE LATEST ISSUE A Focus on Empowerment and Community This second edition opens with an editorial from Andrea Dasilva, who highlights a central theme: celebrating neurodiversity and fostering inclusion.
 Readers are reminded of the importance of self-acceptance and community, as well as innovative adaptations and strengths that neurodivergent individuals bring to every aspect of life.
 Key Features and Insights Webinars and Learning Events November’s calendar is filled with events designed for education and connection: Spotlight on Team and Contributors This issue recognizes both its editorial staff and contributing writers, including Andrea Dasilva and Mark Sperber, who share professional and lived experiences to inspire readers.
 The editorial team includes Patrick Wachter, Dr. Anita Parhar, Dr. Gurdeep Parhar, Devon Krahenbil, and Chandler Cumming.
 Advocating for Neurodiversity Year-Round Neurodiversity News continues to build a space for advocacy, education, and partnership in British Columbia and beyond, inviting stories from readers and offering ways to get involved.
 Whether seeking assessment, training, or support, this newsletter shows how collaboration and expert guidance can turn understanding into meaningful support for all.
 This November edition is a testament to the growing strength and voice of neurodiverse communities, providing valuable insights for individuals, families, healthcare professionals, and allies.
+SUBSCRIBE TO OUR NEWSLETTER

 ‘The Trauma of Money’ by Chantel Chapman